Greevee/DashBoard/README.md

 # GamerDashBoard
 ##Introduction
 This is a Net.ASP webpage which allows monitoring of a local PCs hardware and Teamspeak 3 Client.
 It displays the information on a wi-fi-enabled smartphone or any other newer device with a browser, that has javascript enabled.
 The Colors and the background can be customized.

-A G910 (Logitech) combined with a medium to large sized smartphone screen works great for this purpose!
+Its optimized for 1280x720 resolution!

 Displayed Information:
  - CPU usage
  - Memory usage
  - Network usage
  - Clock and Date
- - Timer function
+ - Timer function (Click on the clock)
  - Teamspeak 3 (current Channel, number of users, status of oneself and others, speaking persons)

 If you like it and want to support the project, feel free to give a small donation! : ) <br>
 [![paypal](https://www.paypalobjects.com/en_US/i/btn/btn_donate_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=SVW78SGP7EZAJ)

+#####Background
+I started the project because my new keyboard (G910) has no display, in comparison to my old one.
+It's a replacedment for the awesome <a href="http://www.linkdata.se/software/lcdsirreal/" target="_blank">SirReal</a> plugin.
+I am also trying to improve my coding skills and get in touch with new frameworks and technologies, cause most of the time I work on backend components, so most of the used technologies were totally new.

 ##Downloads
 <a href="https://onedrive.live.com/?authkey=%21ADVNpSSPtswXk-8&cid=96CF0FDF088011A8&group=0&id=96CF0FDF088011A8%2146723&parId=96CF0FDF088011A8%2146722&action=locate" target="_blank">Version 1.5.4.0</a>